osome-iu/simsom_removal/README.md

 ## 3. Reproduce results from scratch

 The steps to reproduce the results from scratch, rather than using the provided results in `experiments/results`, are outlined below.
-!!
-Following these steps will overwrite the content of `experiments/results`.
+Warning: following these steps will overwrite the content of `experiments/results`.
 All scripts are run from the project root directory, `simsom_removal`

 ### 3.1.
 Run experiments